-The American Hairless Terrier is one of the few hairless dog breeds that has been recognized by the American Kennel Club.
-Developed in Louisiana in the 1970’s, the American Hairless Terrier was made for allergy-sensitive owners.
+The American Hairless Terrier is one of a few hairless dog breeds that has been recognized by the AKC.
+First bred in Louisiana during the 1970’s, the American Hairless Terrier was made specially for allergy-sensitive owners.

 These dogs are Rat Terriers, but hairless.
-As a matter of fact, they’re a natural variation of the Rat Terrier without purpose-breeding needed.
+As a matter of fact, they’re a natural variation of Rat Terriers without purpose-breeding needed.
 Though, breeding for these dogs didn’t happen until a hairless Rat Terrier was born into a litter in Louisiana.

 They may seem small, but they actually grow up to 16 inches.
 Often times, they will even have eyebrows and whiskers with ears that are always V-shaped and erect.
-With these dogs, extra care is needed, as they’re prone to sunburns but also don’t do well in the cold.
+With these dogs, extra care is needed, as they will be prone to sunburns, while also struggling in the cold.

 American Hairless Temperament

-As for temperaments, the American Hairless is very similar to the Rat Terrier (of course).
+As for temperaments, the American Hairless is very similar to the Rat Terrier (duh).
 That is, the American Hairless is highly intelligent, curious by nature and very playful.
-They’re as lively and energetic as expected from any other terrier breed.
+They’re as active and energetic as one would expect from a terrier breed.

 On the down side, the American Hairless are known to be a stubborn little dog.
 And when it comes to obedience training, they need a lot of patience and consistency.
 This dog breed won’t do you bidding for the sake of doing it.
 They need some motivation.

 And while they play well with children, they can be a little protective of them (and the rest of the family pack too).
 That being said, the American Hairless is a great watchdog for all types of people, especially those suffering from allergies.